The Public Health Directorate is one of the reporting Divisions of the Department of Health and Social Care (DHSC).

 - Work with partners across government, private and third sectors to get public health into all policies – supporting people to take responsibility for their own health by ensuring they have the necessary skills and knowledge and live in environments and communities where healthy choices are easy choices

-As at 1 April 2018 the Directorate employs 20 staff (18 established staff and 2 on contract).
+As at 1 April 2019 the Directorate employs 24 staff (19 established, 3 Contracted and 2 Bank Staff).
 Recruitment to other vacant positions are pending.